michaelwnau/portal-test/README.md

 ## Keystone Schema and GraphQL API
 If running locally, you can explore the Keystone schema and GraphQL API at http://localhost:3000/admin/graphiql.

+## Running the Project
+- Clone the repository
+- Run `npm install` to install dependencies
+- Run `npm run dev` to start the server
+- Navigate to http://localhost:3000/admin to access the Keystone admin UI